 Usually, each row, or period, has the metal elements on the left, while the non-metals are on the right.
-Six of the groups are numbered, with the elements having their own group names as well, for example, the halogens are in group 17, and noble gases in group 18.
+Six of the groups are numbered, with the elements having their own group names as well, for example, the alkali metals are in Group 1, halogens in Group 17, and noble gases in Group 18.

 The periodic table was first developed and published by Russian chemist Dmitri Mendeleev, in 1869.
 It has since been extended with the discovery of new metals, with table remaining extremely useful in the field of chemistry as well as other scientific fields.

 The Periodic Table of Elements

 |Alkaline earth metals||Actinides|

 The lanthanides (atomic numbers 57 to 71) and actinides (atomic numbers 89 to 103) come in separate rows in the periodic table.
 The reason behind this can be stated simply as keeping them in the main table would make the periodic table too wide.